abhishek-kumar-code/Redfish_Public/Specification.md

 #### HTTP methods

-An attractive feature of the RESTful interface is the limited number of supported operations.
-The following table describes the general mapping of operations to HTTP methods.
-If the **Required** column shows the method as required, a Redfish interface supports the HTTP method.
+The following table describes the mapping of HTTP methods to the operations which are supported by Redfish.
+The "required" column specifies whether the method is supported by a Redfish interface.
+* If the value is "yes", then the HTTP method shall be supported.
+* If the value is "no", the value may be supported.
+For HTTP methods not supported by the Redfish Service or not listed in the table, a [405](#status-405) response shall be returned by the Redfish Service.

 | HTTP&nbsp;method | Interface&nbsp;semantic | Required |
 |:-----------------|:------------------------|:---------|